dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Delay workspace destruction

 By default, temporary workspaces hold the results of executed workflows and applets.
 Normally, these are garbage collected by the system.
-If you wish to leave them around longer for debugging purposes, please use:
+If you wish to leave them around longer (around 3 days) for debugging purposes, please use:

 ```
 {